Semi-global Kuranishi charts and the definition of contact homology: Gluing

 \section{Gluing}

 The goal of this section is to define the terms that appear in the gluing theorems and also state the gluing theorems that we need.

-Suppose we are considering (Symp) case; in this case we need to quotient by the $\R$-translations.
+Suppose we are considering $\op{(Symp)}$ case; in this case we need to quotient by the $\R$-translations in the target.
 A key observation is that $E_{(\F,u)}$ is equivariant under $\R$-translations by the construction in Theorem~\ref{thm: construction of L-transverse subbundle}.
-The necessary modifications can be made for the (Cob) case.
+The necessary modifications can be made for the $\op{(Cob)}$ case.